eeeschwartz/next/lexingtonky.gov.md

 * Searching within the current site was often 'down' or unavailable to users.
 When users were able to search, their term was not being recorded for analysis.
 We fixed these issues to help make the site more functional and to enable better performance insight.
 * Several content creators highlighted that it was hard to understand content performance.
 The analytics for their area was mixed in with every other area of the site.
 We solved this problem by joining multiple data sources to create separate reports for different service areas.
-* We gathered information from other cities engaged in similar work
+* We gathered information from other cities engaged in similar work [include links...]
-	* Oakland (links...)
  	* Austin
+	* Oakland
 	* Philly
 	* San Diego

 ## Resign process at a glance

-In order to build the site iteratively around user feedback, the project is broken into phases.
+In order to build the site iteratively the project is broken into phases, each centered around presenting work to relevant users to collect feedback.

 ### Discovery phase (near completion)